 At the bottom of the spreadsheet, you will find your surplus.
 As I said earlier, this is the most critical part of this lesson.
 Know your surplus.

 Identifying Areas to Cut Expenses On Your Way to Financial Independence

 If you’ve made it this far, give yourself a big pat on the back.
 Seriously, you’ve done more than most – I believe you can truly help yourself get to a better place financially.

-In the last email, you filled in the cashflow spreadsheet.
-At least one month of expenses and income, right?
+Did you list least one month of expenses and income, right?
 Great!

 And you know your surplus (or deficit), right?

 Now we need to figure out how to increase that surplus.
 If you have a deficit, you’ll want to work to turn it into a surplus ASAP.
 While your instinct might be that you have to get a better job (i.e., a higher paying one) or work more, the simple fact is:

 “It doesn’t matter if you make $50,000 a year or $150,000 a year.
 Unless you spend less than you make, you’ll never get ahead.”— Rick Orford

 It’s kind of like the old chicken and egg story.
 But how do you start?
 First, you need to be cutting the budget.
 Oh, yes, this is going to be fun.
 Keep telling yourself that, and it will!